 A sample can be analyzed in layers using a technique called depth profiling.

 “When you have a sample, it’s not just steel,” he said.
 “There are a lot of layers and coatings with a car.
-You have a layer of steel and then you have a layer to prevent for corrosion, then you have a layer of to make the paints adhere to the steel then you have a layer of paint.”
+You have a layer of steel and then you have a layer to prevent corrosion, then you have a layer to make the paints adhere to the steel then you have a layer of paint.”

 The contents of the metal, the elements, will affect the strength and hardness of the metal.
 For example, if it contains too much hydrogen it may crack.
 Or if it contains too much of something else it may be too soft.
 The elemental composition changes everything about the metal’s characteristics.

 Another example is a can of beer.
 It’s made of aluminum, but without a protective layer it would taste like – aluminum.
 Each of those layers must have the proper elemental composition to perform according to the standards we expect.